strexx/close-the-door/README.md

 ```

 ### History
 You can also get the history data from [iot.dolstra.me/api/data](http://iot.dolstra.me/api/data).
-You will get a array with the time and door status.
+You will get an array with the time and door status.

 ```json
     [{